webplatform/docs/concepts/graceful_degradation/index.md

 {{Page_Title|Graceful Degradation}}
 {{Flags
-|High-level issues=Stub, Needs Flags, Needs Topics
+|High-level issues=Needs Topics, Needs Review
 |Checked_Out=No
-}}
+|Editorial notes=* Needs topics like "concept" or "methodology".
+* Code-Block in second example doesn't work as expected (some lines missing) }}
 {{API_Name}}
 {{Summary_Section|Graceful degradation, also known as '''Fault tolerance''' is a concept of building a web site or application so it provides a good level of user experience in modern browsers.}}